Make Some Spooky Baked Goods for Halloween

 10. Harvest Crow-eos

 Make these crows and scarecrow using Oreo cookies—what could be easier?
 You'll find the instructions at Party Pinching.
 I love these.
-You have to scan down on the page to find these cookies, but you'll see other great ideas along the way.
+You have to scan down the page to find these cookies, but you'll see other great ideas along the way.

 11. Dead Fingers